 Let me guess.
 Your sales and marketing teams fight about leads.
 Your sales team complains that the leads generated by marketing are low quality, while your marketing team is frustrated that sales isn’t working marketing-qualified leads (MQLs) in a timely and effective manner.

 Marketing cares about quantity mainly because it’s easy to measure and clearly attributable to marketing work.
-That’s why most marketing executive compensation plans are built around number of MQLs.
-It’s easy to measure the number of leads brought in, and that’s fully under the control of marketing.
+That’s why most marketing executive compensation plans are built around the number of MQLs.
+It’s easy to measure the number of leads brought in, and their presence is fully under the control of marketing.

-When it comes to quality and quantity, one doesn’t work well without the other.
-Treating the tension as an either-or proposition will only frustrate both your sales and marketing teams.
+While these two forces seem diametrically opposed at first glance, upon closer inspection, we see that it doesn’t have to be a tug-of-war.
+Treating quantity versus quality as an either-or proposition will only frustrate both your sales and marketing teams.
 Luckily, there’s a way to strike a balance between the two and keep everyone within your organization happy.

 Start with Quantity: The R&D Phase

-View your investment in starting with quantity as research and development (R&D).
-This will likely be rather inefficient spend from an ROI standpoint, but the real goal here is to experiment and learn.
+View your investment in starting with quantity as R&D. This will likely be rather inefficient spend from an ROI standpoint, but the real goal here is to experiment and learn.

 Pivot to Quality: The ROI Phase

-Once the data is telling you who to focus on and how to do it, it’s time to pull back on the quantity objectives.
-Yes, you still need a baseline of quantity to maintain a sustainable number of leads, but now you have a sense of how many top of the funnel leads it takes to drive one sale.
+Once the data tells you who to focus on and how to do it, it’s time to pull back on the quantity objectives.
+Yes, you still need a baseline of quantity to maintain a sustainable number of leads, but now you have a sense of how many top-of-the-funnel leads it takes to drive one sale.

-Based on the profile of a quality lead, as learned in the R&D phase, you’ll know which channels are helpful to source leads and what content and messaging is needed to hook them.
+Based on the profile of a quality lead, as learned in the R&D phase, you’ll know which channels are helpful to source leads and what content and messaging you need to hook them.
 You’ll understand how to communicate a value proposition that squarely meets their emotional needs and delivers tangible results.

 Then Repeat the Cycle

-Which takes us back to the initial problem posed above: the perennial tension between your sales and marketing teams.
+Let’s return to the initial problem presented above: the perennial tension between your sales and marketing teams.
 Even with this new strategy in place, if you don’t change your compensation structure, the animosity will continue.
 If marketing continues to be rewarded for quantity while sales sees bonuses and commissions for quality, there will be a vicious cycle, with marketing happy in the R&D phase and sales happy in the ROI phase.

 However, there is a way to align the two teams!
-This is the approach we’ve seen some of our clients effectively implement.
+This is an approach we’ve seen some of our clients effectively implement.